github-jimjim/SecurePass/README.md

 ## File Format

-Encrypted passwords are stored in the file `verschluesselte_passwoerter.txt`.
+Encrypted passwords are stored in the file `encrypted_passwords.txt`.
 Each entry consists of a label followed by the encrypted data, including the salt, IV, and ciphertext.

 ## Security Considerations